-In addition, the Wonderlic intelligence test also does not penalize you for a wrong answer- you simply do not get credit for wrong answers.
-What this means to you is if you find yourself stuck on a question, eliminate any obvious wrong answers, and pick a choice of what you feel the answer may be.
-Even if you are wrong, you aren't going to be scored badly for a wrong answer- the question just doesn't count towards your final score.
+Besides, the Wonderlic intelligence test also does not penalize you for a wrong answer- you just do not get credit for incorrect answers.
+What this means to you is if you find yourself stuck on a question, eliminate any obviously wrong answers, and pick a choice of what you feel the answer may be.
+Even if you are wrong, you aren't going to be poorly scored for a wrong answer- the question just doesn't count towards your final score.

 One thing that the Wonderlic intelligence test does not permit is the use of tools while taking the test.
 Dictionaries, calculators, and any other resource are not allowed.
 You are provided with a pencil, and the test- that is it.
-These rules makes it very effective at removing cheating, and focusing on the individual that is taking the test.
+These rules make it very effective at removing cheating and focusing on the individual that is taking the test.

 Scoring with the Wonderlic test is simple, all of your correct answers are added up, and that is your score.
-If you answered 10 questions or less correctly, it typically means that you are not considered literate.
+If you answered ten questions or less correctly, it typically means that you are not considered literate.
 If you answered 20 questions correctly, this represents average intelligence.
-As you can imagine by now, more than 40 questions correct means that you are a genius.
+More than 40 correct answers indicate that you are a genius.

 1.)
 Mathematics: The Wonderlic test is going to test to determine if you can properly solve questions with fractions and decimals.
-In addition, this test will also test your ability to recognize mathematical patterns, and to compare numbers that may or may not represent patters.
+Besides, this test will also test your ability to recognize mathematical patterns and to compare numbers that may or may not represent patterns.

 3.)
 Spatial: This portion of the test questions always confuses people.
 What are spatial questions, you may ask?
-Spatial questions consist of using your imagination to analyze problems, rotate shapes to proper positions, and to troubleshoot common engineering problems.
-Basically, spatial questions require you to rotate shapes and images in your head, so that you can find a solution to a problem.
+Spatial problems consist of using your imagination to analyze items, rotate shapes to proper positions, and to troubleshoot typical engineering problems.
+Spatial questions require you to rotate shapes and images in your head so that you can find a solution to a problem.

 The Wonderlic test excels in many aspects where traditional tests have failed.
 Although quick and painless, it has been found and supported that the Wonderlic test is accurate.
-To date, there are no other tests like it, that are as accurate.
+To date, there are no other tests like it, which are as valid.